bobcgausa/cook-js/README.md

 }
 ```

-The default shape options for drawing are listed next:
+The default shape options, which have pre-defined drawing functions, are listed next:

 * `ellipse`: filled ellipse partSize x partSize, color based on life, no rotation
 * `ellipse2`: filled ellipse partSize x partSize, color based on id, no rotation